Here’s the story of how Endertech developed a Shopify STORIS integration for a client here in Los Angeles.

 As part of the initial planning phase with our client, we determined that their existing system, Magento, was over-complicated for their needs.
 We came to the conclusion that Shopify would be a better solution for e-commerce operation were envisioning.

 Shopify is a user-friendly SaaS e-commerce platform with a web front-end that allows for easy online store creation.
 It has thousands of available templates and 3rd party apps which enable many store design and management tasks to be performed by non-developers.
-Shopify’s advantages are that it is easy to use for non-technical users, while still allowing developers to get under the hood for more advanced customization purposes.
+Shopify’s advantages are that it is easy to use for non-technical users, while still allowing Shopify developers to get under the hood by expert developers for more advanced customization purposes.

 Its ease of use is demonstrable in that it is one of the most highly used e-commerce platforms on the internet, and (according to their site), boasts over 800,000 stores, 1 million users and over 1 billion in sales.
 It includes a payment gateway as part of the package but can also integrate with external ones.